 The life history of amphibians (frogs, toads, salamanders) makes them vulnerable to changes in the environment.
 Their moist permeable skin can make them vulnerable to changes in water availability and quality.
 Many amphibians migrate between aquatic sites for breeding and terrestrial sites for foraging and over-wintering, making them susceptible to habitat changes and micro-climate variation.
 Managing lands for amphibian populations also benefits other wildlife.

 To conduct research that leads to reliable knowledge about the status, ecology, and conservation of amphibians in the United States.
-ARMI accomplishes this by using interdisciplinary research teams to implement model-based monitoring and conduct filed and laboratory experiments.
+ARMI accomplishes this by using interdisciplinary research teams to implement model-based monitoring and conduct field and laboratory experiments.

 ARMI is a national program housed within the Wildlife Program of the Ecosystems Mission Area of USGS.
 This interdisciplinary program divides the country into seven ARMI regions, each with at least one principal investigator from Ecosystems and a hydrologist from Water.
 Questions and data can be local or national in scope.